penn5/TrebleCheck/PRIVACY.md

 - I don't collect any data about your device
 - However, Google Play will pass data to me if you install this app from Google Play
-  - I will not share this data with anyone
+  - I will not share this data with anyone unless it's anonymous, aggregated or already public.

 ## Permissions breakdown